River Permits are available through Recreation.gov:

-You can get a river permit online or in person from the backcountry reservation office in Moab, Monday through Friday, 8 am to 4 pm.
+You can get a permit online or in person from the Backcountry Permit Office in Moab.
+The Backcountry Permit office is open Monday through Friday, 8 am-12 pm and 1-4 pm, but may close when rangers are needed to respond to emergency search and rescue efforts.
 You can also get a permit in person at any Canyonlands National Park visitor center.